LooseLab/minotourapp/README.md

 * [Python 3](https://www.python.org) - Minotour uses **Python >=3.6**, so make sure it is available on your system.

+## Conda Environments for Artic analyses
+To run Artic analyses, conda must be installed, and the Artic and Pangolin environments must be installed in it.
+We recommend installing miniconda to avoid bloat.

+The miniconda installation instructions can be found [here](https://docs.conda.io/en/latest/miniconda.html)

+The [Artic](https://artic.network/ncov-2019/ncov2019-bioinformatics-sop.html) instructions, and [Pangolin](https://github.com/cov-lineages/pangolin#install-pangolin) instructions.

 ---------------------
 Metagenomics analyses
 ---------------------